robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 ## If this is not a new cadet

 You will probably see a warning saying that the Cadet is very similar to an existing cadet.
 At the bottom of the page you will see buttons with existing cadet(s) on them.
 Click to choose the cadet you want.
-If you can't see the cadet you want, click on `See all cadets`.
+If you can't see the cadet you want, click on `Choose from all existing cadets`.
+You can sort the full list of cadets in different ways to make it easier to find the cadet you are looking for.

 You can also go back to just seeing the most similar cadets by clicking `See similar cadets only`'.

 ## If this is actually a new cadet